 🏢 Business Model & Competitive Advantage

-- Operates in FMCG sector with diversified portfolio across healthcare, personal care, and food products.
+- Dabur is a leading FMCG company with strong presence in healthcare, personal care, and food products.

-- Competitive advantage lies in strong brand equity, distribution reach, and consumer trust.
+- Competitive advantage lies in brand heritage, diversified portfolio, and extensive distribution network.

 ✅ Positive

-- DII holdings increased (+1.13%), reflecting domestic institutional confidence.
+- DII holdings increased (+1.00%), showing domestic institutional support.

 ⚠️ Limitation